cpetersen/plos/README.md

 ### Searching

-You can perform a basic search using the ```PLOS::Client.search(query, rows, start)``` method.
+You can perform a basic search using the ```PLOS::Client.search(query, start, rows)``` method.
 The second two parameters are optional.
 That method returns a ```PLOS::ArticleSet``` object. ```ArticleSet``` inherits from Array and includes some meta-information about the search.
 The following example show the information that's available:

 ```ruby
 require 'plos'